cubiclesoft/php-app-server/README.md

 Installed software applications cannot write to 'www'.
 Applications are usually installed by a privileged user on the system but the person running the software will generally not have sufficient permissions to write to the 'www' directory.
 This is an important consideration to keep in mind while developing a software application using PHP App Server.
 Fortunately, there is a solution to this problem already built into the server:  Dual document roots.

-When PHP code is executing from the application's 'www' directory, it has access to four `$_SERVER` variables that are passed in by and are unique to the PHP App Server environment:
+When PHP code is executing from the application's 'www' directory, it has access to five `$_SERVER` variables that are passed in by and are unique to the PHP App Server environment:

 * $_SERVER["DOCUMENT_ROOT_USER"] - A document root that can be written to and referenced by URLs.
 Resides in the user's HOME directory on a per-OS basis.
 Note that any '.php' files stored here are ignored by PHP App Server for security reasons.
 * $_SERVER["PAS_USER_FILES"] - The parent directory of `DOCUMENT_ROOT_USER`.
 Can also be written to but cannot be referenced by URLs.
 Useful for storing private data for the application (e.g. a SQLite database).
 * $_SERVER["PAS_PROG_FILES"] - The directory containing the access and error log files for PHP App Server.
 Useful for providing a page in the application itself to view the error log file and other debugging information, which could be useful for debugging issues with the installed application on a user's system.
+* $_SERVER["PAS_ROOT"] - The root directory containing the application server (i.e. where `server.php` resides).
+Useful for accessing files in the `support` subdirectory.
 * $_SERVER["PAS_SECRET"] - An internal, per-app instance session secret.
 Useful for generating application XSRF tokens.

 When a request is made to the web server, PHP App Server looks first for files in the application's 'www' directory.
 If it doesn't find a file there, it then checks for the file in the path specified by `DOCUMENT_ROOT_USER`.